 - The Advanced Manufacturing Growth Centre provides industry assistance programs to support small scale and pilot research projects.

 - The A$400 million Regional Digital Connectivity program will bring faster, more reliable digital coverage to the advanced manufacturing sector in regional NSW.

 - Investment NSW works with companies to help them to set up or expand in NSW.

-- The A$250 million Jobs Plus Program supports companies relocating their head offices to New South Wales or expanding their employment footprint in the state.
+- The A$250 million Jobs Plus Program supports companies relocating their head offices to NSW or expanding their employment footprint in the state.

-- The Regional Job Creation Fund supports regional investment with an additional Regional Skills Relocation Grant available for relocation of skilled workers to those areas.
+- The Regional Skills Relocation Grant is available for relocation of skilled workers to regional areas.

 Construction is almost complete on Australia’s largest PET recycling factory.
 The A$45 million plant, a joint venture by Pact Group Holdings Ltd, Cleanaway Waste Management Ltd and Asahi Beverages, will increase the amount of locally sourced and recycled PET in Australia by two thirds.